Indigenous legend: the spirit of the eternal fire and the pact of the ancestors

 🔥 The sacred gift of fire

-Touched by the weakness of humans, the Spirit of Fire gave them a gift.
+Moved by the weakness of humans, the Spirit of Fire gave them a gift.

-But he said to them:
+But he told them:

-💀 Betrayal and anger
+💀 Betrayal and wrath

 Years passed.
-Men became proud.
+Humans grew proud.

-Then, one winter evening, the fire went out.
+Then, one winter evening, the fire withdrew.

 The elders prayed for seven days and seven nights.